 In Figure 1.1, we used 3 different PNG image files.
 The Background image is in full size and full of colors, so it doesn’t matter whether it is transparent or not because it is behind the other 2 pictures.
 If you will bring that background on top then surely it will hide both of those character images because the background is filled with colors and there is no empty area called transparency.
 Image of Man can be called a complete PNG file having a Transparent Background.

 3rd picture also has the file extension PNG but not all the PNGs always have Transparent background.
-It totally depends during the creation of the file that either the application support that feature.
+It totally depends on the creation of the file and whether the application supports those features.
 Even PowerPoint support Save As PNG file type format but they are not transparent.
 Doesn’t matter if you are using a White Background Slide Color or any other; when exported as a PNG image through PowerPoint, it will always have a background that will hide the background objects.
 See Figure 1.2:

 The idea is that either you draw different poses of a character using the Shape Tools (behave like having a transparent background) or Adobe Illustrator or in whatever Graphics Designing app you are good at and then use the Flash Once effect to show one picture in 0.10 seconds and all 9 of them in total 0.90 seconds duration having delay timing of 0.10 seconds.